 As every student is different in terms of their body and brain, there are too many choices over coffee for each one of you.
 For example, selecting between light and dark roasts, single origins, and blends, as well as different brewing methods, can be the deciding factor between a study session filled with deep understanding and memory retention vs. one with distracted yet enjoyable flavours.

 Each type of coffee has a different caffeine content and thus you should try a sip of all commonly available types to understand the best one suited for you.
 A widespread misunderstanding is that dark roasts have more caffeine than light roasts.
 In reality, roasting level has little effect on caffeine levels, but it does have an impact on taste profile.
 For pure attention, choose a light roast.
 Its increased acidity may be just what you need to get through the study day.
+It is generally recommended to consume 3-5 cups a day to enjoy the health benefits without overconsumption.

 Several brewing methods can refine the coffee’s taste and energy release.
 It may not be possible for you to brew coffee in college or late-night sessions, but you should understand the importance.
 A pour-over provides a crisp, detailed taste that is great for deconstructing complex theories.
 On the other hand, a French press provides a deeper, more robust experience, which may be appropriate for subjects that require continuous focus over lengthy periods.
 Cold brew remains supreme in terms of productivity, providing a steady, prolonged flow of energy that can help you navigate the path of literature, theories, and difficult challenges.

 A well-planned strategy for caffeine intake is crucial for a productive study session.
 The amount consumed, and the timing, significantly affect how coffee enhances academic performance.
+Drinking at least one cup of coffee a day can be associated with various health benefits, including a lowered risk of stroke and heart failure.

 You can increase your focus during study breaks by precisely timing your coffee intake.
 Concentrate your caffeine consumption such that its peak effects coincide with the most difficult sections of your study session.